ZEDXION Price Hits $1.00 (USDZ)

-ZEDXION (USDZ) traded up 0% against the dollar during the 1-day period ending at 8:00 AM ET on April 29th.
-ZEDXION has a market capitalization of $84.20 billion and approximately $1.78 million worth of ZEDXION was traded on exchanges in the last 24 hours.
-One ZEDXION token can currently be purchased for $1.00 or 0.00003405 BTC on cryptocurrency exchanges.
-During the last week, ZEDXION has traded 0% higher against the dollar.
+ZEDXION (USDZ) traded 0.1% lower against the US dollar during the 24 hour period ending at 10:00 AM Eastern on May 3rd.
+One ZEDXION token can now be bought for about $1.00 or 0.00003535 BTC on popular exchanges.
+ZEDXION has a total market cap of $84.20 billion and $2.24 million worth of ZEDXION was traded on exchanges in the last 24 hours.
+During the last week, ZEDXION has traded 0% higher against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.